-The new Downsview Park Aerospace Campus at Centennial College adaptively reuses one of the most remarkable sites in Canadian aviation history.
-The building that was once the center of aviation manufacturing and design has now been transformed into an innovative learning institution.
-Celebrating the rich history of the site, the new facility introduces a bold graphics strategy that chronicles the site's extensive past while looking to its reimagined future.
+A building that was once the centre of aviation manufacturing and design, is transformed into an innovative learning institution.
+In celebrating the site’s rich history, the new facility would introduce a bold graphic strategy that chronicles the site’s extensive past while looking to its reimagined future.